Daily Deal Predictions for 2012

-The future group buying landscape will be marked by consolidation, significant developments in offer targeting and the introduction of new deal delivery technology.
+The future of group buying will be marked by consolidation, developments in offer targeting and the introduction of new deal delivery technology.
 This year’s success sets the stage for other daily deal players to be taken seriously and carve out a niche of the market for their own.
-2011 is not the ending for daily deal industry; rather, it’s merely the beginning.
+2011 was not the ending for daily deal industry; rather, it’s merely the beginning.

 Martin Tobias is founder and CEO of Tippr, a premier provider of group buying solutions and the flagship PoweredByTippr, a white-label platform that enables publishers to create successful group buying services.
 His Twitter handle is @MartinGTobias.